jazracherif/cd13678-intro-to-rust-starter/README.md

-# The Snake Game Engine with Rust, built from the Ground Up (Udacity Intro to Rust)
+# The Snake Game Engine with Rust

 <img src="./readme_image_assets/game.gif"/>

-This repository contain a rust implementation of the Snake Game.
+This repository contain a rust implementation of the **Snake** Game.
+Basic code was provide by Udacity for their [Introduction to Rust](https://www.udacity.com/course/intro-to-rust--cd13678) course

 ## Getting Started